Select Page

 Here are some tips that will help you improve your hiring outcomes:

-The following are my ideas and do not speak for any organization.
-Please always take into account the hiring rules for your own company.
+The following are my ideas and do not speak for any department.
+Please always take into account the hiring rules for your own organization.

 Select a great interview panel.
 Don’t just pick anyone for your hiring panel!
 Remember, these people are the face of your organization to potential hires.
 Find people who are warm, friendly, and professional.
 This may be the first point of contact for potential rock star employees—and having the wrong people on your panel could be a death sentence for building a great team.
 Never outsource hiring.
 As a leader, it should be you or someone you really trust that does your hiring.
 Remember, your top candidates are also interviewing you and your organization!
 Never present the arrogant attitude, “You would be lucky to work here.”